abfindino/MonitorOff/README.md

 *** Windows/Browser Blocking Notice & How to Fix It ***

 Modern browsers and Windows Defender often flag .exe files as potentially harmful, even when they are 100% safe — like this one.
 This is a false positive caused by the fact that:
-- The file is not widely known or digitally signed
+- The file is not widely known or digitally signed.
-- It's a new file without a history or publisher identity
+- It's a new file without a history or publisher identity.

 To avoid this issue, I’ve provided a ZIP version of the .exe file.
 You can download the ZIP with no issues and then extract it safely on your computer.